groggero95/tsca/REPORT.md

 ### Attack algorithm

-The attack algorithm went through different stages of maturity, thanks to new ideas and improvements that arose during development, to finally get to the [Final implementation](#final-implementation).
+The attack algorithm went through different stages of maturity, thanks to new ideas and improvements that arose during development, getting at the end to the [Final implementation](#final-implementation).
 In the following sections we report the two main stages of development.
 The first solution was dropped halfway through to make room for the final, more reliable and powerful, one.

 The main ideas around which the algorithm wraps around are:
 * guess one or more bit looping on each bit in the key length;